PrefectHQ/prefect/docs/cloud/users/object-access-control-lists.md

 ![Viewing ACL for a deployment in the Prefect Cloud UI.](/img/ui/access-control.png)

+Note that objects not governed by access control lists such as flow runs, flows, and artifacts will be visible to a user within a workspace even if an associated block or deployment has been restricted for that particular user.

 See the [Prefect Cloud plans](https://www.prefect.io/pricing) to learn more about options for supporting object-level access control.